Double Exposure (1982 film)

 Double Exposure is a 1982 American horror film written and directed by William Byron Hillman, co-produced by Michael Callan, and starring Callan, Joanna Pettet, James Stacy, and Seymour Cassel.
 It is a loose remake of the 1974 film The Photographer, which was also written and directed by Hillman, produced by Deming, and starring Callan.

+Premise

 The film follows a photographer who starts to experience dreams in which he murders the models he photographs.

 Cast

 Production

 The film was shot in early 1981.
 According to Cleavon Little, "all the actors got points in the project instead of real big salaries."

 Release

-Double Exposure was given a regional limited release, opening in Indiana on September 3, 1982.